 If you’re considering exploring Kenya’s northern frontiers, this is the road trip to take.
 You’ll drive along Thika Road and get to Thika town.
 From here, you’ll take the Kenol – Sagana – Karatina road and drive to Nyeri town, then proceed to Nanyuki, a town famous for its numerous ranches and wildlife sanctuaries.

-Now, drive on to Isiolo, a trip that’s roughly one hour and easier than learning how to bet on baseball.
+Now, drive on to Isiolo, a trip that’s roughly one hour.
 Isiolo is approximately 50 kilometers to Samburu, but this section of the trip is largely off-road.

 The Ewaso Nyiro River bounds Samburu National Reserve to the south, a river that gives life to an otherwise arid landscape.
 Some of the wild animals in this park include the reticulated giraffe, Somali ostrich, gravy zebra, and the Beisa Oryx.